The Avenue, megalithic construction at Avebury.

 Traces of the Beckhampton Avenue extend to the west from the Outer Circle.

-Continuing along The Avenue toward the Avebury henge, climbing the slight rise before you get to the stone circle.
+Continuing along The Avenue toward the Avebury henge, you climb a slight rise before you get to the stone circle.

-Turning around and looking back down The Avenue from near the top of the rise.
+We turn around and look back down The Avenue from near the top of the rise.

-Coming over the rise and seeing the Avebury stone circle ahead.
+When we come over the rise we see the Avebury stone circle ahead.

 To my Megalithic Travel page